Stockholm Archipelago: Culture

-Many poets, authors and artists have been influenced and fascinated by the Stockholm archipelago.
+Many poets, authors and artists have been influenced and fascinated by the Stockholm Archipelago.
 Among them are August Strindberg, Ture Nerman, Roland Svensson, Ernst Didring and Aleister Crowley.
 Björn Ulvaeus and Benny Andersson from the group ABBA wrote most of their songs in a cabin located on the archipelago.

 Boating is an extremely popular activity with the sailing race Ornö runt (or Around the island of Ornö) being the largest in the archipelago.
 This annual race, organised by the Tyresö Boat Club, has taken place every year since 1973.
 It is open to anyone with a sailing boat but requires registration.
 There are different entry classes, with the family class being the least competitive.

 In the winter skaters make excursions over the ice.

 Travel

 Visiting the larger islands in the archipelago is easy all year round, but during winter period the routes depend on the ice conditions.
 Several companies have regular routes.
-The largest ship owner company is Waxholmsbolaget owned by the Stockholm County government.
+The largest of these is Waxholmsbolaget owned by the Stockholm County government.
 Taxi boats are also available.
+The bigger and more populated islands of the archipelago, such as Vaxholm, Resarö and Kullö are easy to reach via bridges and thus local bus services.
 In summer the archipelago bristles with private boats filled with people who often take advantage of Allemansrätt (or "everyman's right"), a law which gives anyone the right to go ashore or anchor on any ground not in the direct vicinity of buildings.